Seema Rizvi

-Seema Rizvi was an Indian politician.
-She was a leader of the Bharatiya Janata Party from Uttar Pradesh.
-She was a member of Uttar Pradesh Legislative Council.
-Rizvi served as a Minister of State with Independent charge for Electronics and Information Technology in the ministry headed by Mayawati from May 3, 2002, to August 29, 2003.
-She was a professor in Urdu department of Lucknow University.
+Seema Rizvi (Born Aisha Aizaz; 1966 – 2009) was an Indian politician.
+She was a leader of the Bharatiya Janata Party from Uttar Pradesh and a member of the Uttar Pradesh Legislative Council.
+Rizvi served as a Minister of State with Independent charge for Electronics and Information Technology in the ministry headed by Kumari Mayawati from May 3, 2002, to August 29, 2003.
+At the time of her death, she was the head of the Urdu department at Lucknow University.

-On August 11, 2009, Rizvi suffered a brain haemorrhage and collapsed in her seat at Assembly and was declared dead.
+On August 19, 2009, Rizvi suffered a brain haemorrhage and collapsed in her seat at the Assembly.
+The amount of time that it took for Rizvi to receive medical treatment is disuputed.
+The Times of India says she was immediately rushed to the hospital contrasted by the Milli Gazette, which says there was a delay of fifty minutes before medical help arrived.
+Once treated, doctors were able to remove the blockage in Rizvi's brain, but Rizvi was still in critical condition.
+She died on August 19, 2009.